jewelsofthought/neshama/site/posts/external/quantum_mind.md

     This is an additive situation.
 But the latter part, the $$I$$ part, we can only express in CR terms, the $$i$$ serving to "tag" this part as the imaginary portion.
 It seems obvious since we can only function in CR, as someone who recognises a CR, the material from which to fashion explanations to NCR would (and could only) be built on CR.
 For a logician, the only explanation he would accept would be the "logical" one.
 Any other would be either rejected outright, or put in the "unknown" category&mdash;but not embraced.

     Because 3d is 1d lower than 4d (the imaginary realm), we can maintain our hold on reality by dropping the $$\Im$$-axis, and just work in the 3d reality.
 Especially if we use this $$\Im$$ realm to solve our solution in 3d&mdash;we can pretend it "never" happend&mdash;perhaps we just "imagined" it!

-[^5]:
-    NOTE:
-    Why the focus on pain?
+[^5]: Why the focus on pain?
 Any event that had an effect on the person.
 Any "energy" that impacts the receiver would fall into this category.

-[^6]: NOTE: A form of conjugate.
+[^6]: A form of conjugate.
-[^7]: NOTE: I wonder if that is why the virtual world, like Meta or the Metaverse, are so attractive
+[^7]: I wonder if that is why the virtual world, like Meta or the Metaverse, are so attractive